July 25, 2022

 - one to

 The only connection type suitable for tables loaded as an example is “many to many.”
-It is created through intermediate tables (directories) using creating two types of connections: many to one and one to many.
+It is created through intermediate tables (directories) using two types of connections: many to one and one to many.
 There are three parameters in our dataset, according to which it is necessary to configure relationships between the tables “Default Channel Group,” “Year Month,” and “User Type.”
-Accordingly, it is necessary to create three similar reference books that will contain a list of all the unique elements of each of the listed categories.
+Accordingly, it is required to create three similar reference books containing a list of all the unique elements of each listed category.
 As an example, we will upload a list of unique elements for each field from CSV files.

 - Channel Group;